Yangxinsix/curator/docs/source/tutorials/training.rst

 Instantiating Objects in Python
 -------------------------------

 You may wish to create models or datasets programmatically from a config file.
-CURATOR supports this via Hydra’s ``instantiate`` function.
+CURATOR supports this via Hydra's ``instantiate`` function.

 .. code-block:: python
     :linenos: